kalekdev/uni/semester-1/digitaltechnik/notes.typ

 Simply a methodical way of using the neighbour simplification rule:
 $(not A and not B) or (A and not B) = not B$

+_Don't care_ - Combinations of inputs for which the output doesn't matter, for example additional unneeded numbers in a boolean counting system.
+Marked with an X in a Karnaugh Diagram.
+The X's can be treated as 1s or 0s when creating packets if it reduces the amount of packets (and therefore joining gates) in the simplified expression.

 === Method
 - Construct a matrix with $2^n$ elements, where each side of the matrix representsthe two states of a variable.
 One of each pair of variables facing opposite one another must be "split" so the neighbour rule can still be applied (See examples).
-- Each element contains a 1 for each minterm (DNF) in the truth table based on ANDing the row / column headers
+- Each element contains a 1 for each minterm (DNF) and the rest 0, or 0 for each maxterm (in this case the element headers are negated when allocating) and the rest as 1. _Don't Care_ conditions can be written as X when the output for a specific combination doesn't matter.
-- Create packets (also known as blocks) using the largest possible rectangle with 1s.
+- Create packets (also known as blocks) using the largest possible rectangle with 1s / 0s (may include Xs as they fit best).
 The packets must contain $2^n$ cells!
-- Packets may overlap and "pacman" over the border (even diagonally!), but not take non rectangle shapes (for example an L shape).
+- Packets may overlap, "pacman" over the border and pass through layers, but not take non rectangle shapes (for example an L shape) or be diagonal.
+It is better to err on the side of caution and choose less packets, which may be possible to simplify later through linear algebra.
-- A minterm is then built from ORing packets together and the neighbour rule is applied: ie. only the variable(s) that remains the same in all cells of the packet remain in the resulting minterm of the packet.
+- They must capture the entire state of the diagram - Either all the 1s or all the 0s.
+Xs of course don't all need to be included.
+- Each packet represents a minterm (if it contains 1s) or maxterm (contains 0s), which can then be simplified to the variable(s) which remain constant in the packet ADDed / ORed together (depending on if min or maxterm).
+- The result of each packet can then be combined as the DNF / KNF.
+- *IMPORTANT*: When combining results of the packets, they must all represent the same type (min or maxterm).
+If it's easier to formulate different types of packets, min and maxterms can of course be converted between another.

 #image("images/karnaugh-diagram-5.png", width: 40%)

-_Don't care_ - Combinations of inputs for which the output doesn't matter, for example additional unneeded numbers in a boolean counting system.
-Marked with an X in a Karnaugh Diagram.
-The X's can be treated as 1s when creating packets if it reduces the amount of packets (and therefore OR gates) in the simplified expression.

 _Static hazards_ - When the same variable is used in a parent logic gate, changes in the variable can lead to delayed "notches" in the parent's output due to time delays.
 These can be recognized in Karnaugh diagrams: where two packets are orthogonally next to each other but do not overlap.
 They can be directly fixed by introducing an extra packet two join the place of the hazard - this results in more gates overall but avoids the hazard.